ActiveCampaign/postmark-gem/README.md

   body            'That\'s what you said about the Green Lantern movie.
 You' \
                   'were 114 minutes of wrong.'

-  delivery_method Mail::Postmark, :api_key => 'your-postmark-api-key'
+  delivery_method Mail::Postmark, :api_token => 'your-postmark-api-token'
 end

 message.deliver